ashishtele/ashishtele.github.io/_posts/2021-12-05-Gradio_web_user_interface.md

             outputs = 'label',
             live = True).launch()
 ```
 Let us a have a look an UI.
+Setting up a Gradio app is an easy deal.
+The code is concise and self-explainable.

 <p align="center">
   <img width="750" height="450" src="/images/gradio_1.png">
 </p>

+Thank you!